luotong96/Hierarchical_Z_buffer/README - english - uncompleted.md

 For CG course 2023

 The project duplicates one geometry of soccer 1000 times in the space to form a scene teeming with colorful balls.
 Then a series of transform is applied to the scene.
 Next, the hierachical z-buffer(pyramid) and object space octree is implemented to accelerating scan convert process.

-Those operations are implemented relying on C++ STL only.
-[Rendering Result](#result)
+#### 1. Declaration:

+C++(ISO C++20) is adopted as programming language in the project.
+The code is wrote from scratch.
+Besides c++ STL, only `easyx` is applied to printing z-buffer data on the screen.
+All basic operations including unzipping .obj file and vector calculations are implemented by my self.
+IDE: visual studio2019.
+Git Repository:https://github.com/luotong96/Hierarchical_Z_Buffer.

-#### 一、总体说明
+#### 2. Data Structure

-本实验采用c++（ISOC++20标准）作为编程语言，除c++STL标准库外，仅使用`easyx`将帧缓存数据输出到屏幕上。包括读入文件、向量计算在内的所有基础操作均由本人独立完成代码实现，保留著作权。编码环境：visual studio2019，版本管理：git，代码托管：https://github.com/luotong96/Hierarchical_Z_Buffer
+Many data structures including struct, heap, array are used in the project.
+Reference type is widely adopted to pass parameters.
+Specific as source code and its annotation.

-#### 二、数据结构说明
+#### 3. Experimental Flow

-本实验数据结构繁多，主要采用了结构体，堆，数组等数据结构。数据传递大量使用引用类型。具体参见代码及其注释。
+1. Load data from soccerball.obj.

-#### 三、实验流程
+三、实验流程

 a)   将soccerball.obj文件中的数据读入程序，得到1760个顶点和1992个多边形面片。